discretize/discretize-guides/builds/revenant/hybrid-renegade/index.md

 **Notable Traits:**

 - <Trait name="Swift Termination"/> - 20% damage increase when foe is below 50% health.
 - <Trait name="Dance of Death"/> - When you apply <Condition name="Vulnerability"/> you gain stacks of <Effect name="Battle Scars"/>, which makes your attack steal health.
+This trait is dps alternative for <Trait name="Swift Termination"/>.
+Usually it stands for ~ 10 - 12 % of dmg, but dont scale with <Effect name="exposed"/>.
+Pulls ahead over ST on fights where majority of dmg is dealt, outside of <Effect name="exposed"/> debuff, so on Artsariv and Arkk.
+Also worth taking in pug groups.
 - <Trait name="Rising Tide"/> - 7% damage increase while your health is above 90%.
 - <Trait name="Charged Mists"/> - Grant 25 more energy when you swap Legends below 10 energy.
 - <Trait name="Ashen Demeanor"/> - Disabling a foe provides <Condition name="Vulnerability"/>.